 48. How many friends do you have at work?

 Having friends at work can have a great impact on employees and on the organization.
 Not only does it increase employee retention, but it also improves company culture.
 This question will measure how friendly your team is and how open they are to building work relationships.

-49. On a scale of 1 to 10, how open are your peers to receive different opinions from their own?
+49. On a scale of 1 to 10, how open are your peers to receiving different opinions from their own?

 It’s one thing to encourage different opinions.
 But it’s quite another to accept them and have honest discussions about them.
 It’s essential to have peers who are open-minded and can accept different opinions.
-This question will measure the efficiency of your team to brainstorming ideas and get into agreements.
+This question will measure the efficiency of your team in brainstorming ideas and getting into agreements.

 50. Do you have the resources you need to be successful?